OUR STORY

 Tim Wicks is the Camp Director and Youth Services Manager for the Hemophilia Foundation of Michigan.
 He is responsible for the year round components of Camp Bold Eagle, Eagle Outpost, Eagle Expedition, Eagle Quest, and the Counselor-In-Training (CIT) program.
 Tim was raised outside of Deshler, Ohio and holds a BS from Grace Bible College in Grand Rapids, Michigan.
 Prior to HFM, he was employed as Outdoor Education Instructor at Michindoh Camp and Conference Center.
 Tim has worked with HFM as a camp staff member since 2000, and even participated in the camping programs as a teenager.
 He also has severe hemophilia A.

-Educational Services Manager/ Associate Camp Director // astevens@hfmich.org
+Associate Camp Director/Program Services Manager // tmiller@hfmich.org

 Amy Hepper, MD